Uniting the Past,

 At The 442d Project, we envision a future where the legacy of the 442d Fighter Wing is celebrated and preserved for generations to come.
 Our vision includes:

-Providing a platform for individuals to easily search and access historical information about the Air Force unit, fostering a deeper understanding of its contributions and significance.
+- Providing a platform for individuals to easily search and access historical information.

 The 442d Project (spoken as “The Four-Forty-Second Project”) is a tribute to the service of the 442d Fighter Wing, presently an Air Force Reserve Command component of the United States Air Force, based at Whiteman Air Force Base, Mo., and all its predecessor organizations which date back to 1943 when the 442d was brought into existence during World War II.